HEAT PUMP

 Influence on the room climate

-When your condensation dryer is running at full speed, you know the feeling of intense heat in the room.
-It comes from the very hot air in the drum, which transfers some of the heat into the room.
+When your condensing dryer is running full blast, you know the feeling of intense heat in the room.
+It comes from the very hot air in the drum transferring some of the heat into the room.

-A heat pump dryer is gentler.
-With lower air temperatures, the appliance doesn't burn and the room temperature doesn't rise too much, which can be more pleasant.
+With a heat pump dryer, it is gentler.
+Indeed, the air temperatures being lower, the appliance is not burning and the temperature of the room does not rise too much, which can be more pleasant.

 The advantage of a condensing dryer is that it can be installed anywhere.
-You don't need an exhaust duct, and you don't need a room at room temperature.
-So you can put it in a garage, or any other sheltered room, for that matter.
+There is no need for an exhaust duct, and no need to have a room at room temperature.
+So you can put it in a garage, or any other sheltered room, whatever.

-However, the heat pump dryer is best installed in a room at room temperature.
-This is because they work with a heat pump that draws energy from the air in the room.
-Having air at the right temperature increases the dryer's performance and reduces energy consumption.
+However The heat pump dryer should preferably be installed in a room at room temperature..
+In fact, it works with a heat pump that draws energy from the air in the room.
+Having air at the right temperature enhances the dryer's performance and reduces energy consumption.
 Its coefficient of performance would drop if placed in a cold room, so it would consume more electricity, but this is possible.

 Fragility of the PAC dryer vs. the condensation dryer

 The condensation dryer is not too fragile.
-All you need to do is clean the lint filter and condensation tray.
+The only thing to do is to clean the lint filter or the condensation tray.

-For a PAC dryer model, you'll need to do the same, but in addition you'll need to check the condition of the condenser and clean it if necessary, or clean the evaporator filter every two weeks or according to the manufacturer's instructions.
-Failure to do so will damage the machine.
+For a PAC dryer model, you will have to do the same thing, but in addition you will have to check the condition of the condenser and clean it if necessary, or clean the evaporator filter every two weeks or as instructed by the manufacturer.
+If you do not do this, the machine will become more fragile.

 If you're tired of your T-shirts still being too small after 3 or 4 times in the dryer, the heat pump dryer might just solve your problem, as it is more delicate.

-Influence on the condition of linen after use: condensation dryers vs. heat pumps
+Influence on the condition of the laundry after use: condensation dryer vs PAC

-Given the high temperatures (80°C) reached in the drum of a condensation dryer, laundry can quickly become damaged, shrink and so on.
-With the heat pump system, on the other hand, laundry is less damaged thanks to the lower temperatures.
+Given the high temperatures (80°C) reached in the drum of a condensation dryer, the laundry can quickly become damaged, shrink, etc. With the heat pump system, however, the laundry is less damaged due to the lower temperatures.

 Santa's pants have shrunk

-Heat pump dryers require much more maintenance than condensing dryers.
-They are fitted with additional filters to protect the heat pump components.
-In particular, an evaporator filter needs to be cleaned every two weeks, one month, or as specified by the dryer brand.
+The heat pump dryer requires much more maintenance than the condensation dryer.
+They are equipped with additional filters to protect the heat pump components.
+In particular, an evaporator filter must be cleaned every two weeks, one month, or according to the instructions of the brand of dryer.

-The need for more maintenance brings the consumer face to face with his own discipline, and can, in the event of forgotten maintenance or negligence, generate a breakdown more quickly.
+The need for more maintenance puts the consumer in front of his own discipline, and can in case of forgetfulness or negligence, generate a breakdown more quickly.

-Bosch's Autoclean technology, for example, eliminates the need to clean the lint filter, as lint accumulates in a tank that must be emptied every 20 cycles.
-Or Bosch's SelfCleaningCondenser technology, which automatically cleans the condenser.
+However, new automatic cleaning technologies are increasingly present: in particular, Bosch's Autoclean technology, which eliminates the need to clean the lint filter because the lint accumulates in a tank that must be emptied every 20 cycles.
+Or Bosch's SelfCleaningCondenser technology which automatically cleans the condenser.

-This is the main reason for opting for the heat pump model.
-A heat pump generates hot air at a lower cost than a resistance heater.
-In fact, the air-to-air heat pump works perfectly in ambient air conditions of 20°C, for example.
-Its coefficient of performance is generally excellent at around 3 to 5, which means that to heat air to a certain temperature, you use 3 to 5 times less electricity than with a conventional resistor.
+This is the main reason for choosing the heat pump model.
+The heat pump makes it possible to generate warm air for less than with a resistance.
+Indeed, the air-to-air heat pump works wonderfully in ambient air conditions of 20°C for example.
+Its coefficient of performance is generally excellent around 3 to 5, which means that to heat air at a certain temperature, 3 to 5 times less electricity is used than with a conventional resistance.

-Energy savings thanks to the PAC dryer heat pump
+Energy savings due to the heat pump of the PAC dryer

-One of the main arguments put forward by heat pump dryer manufacturers is the energy savings they offer compared to their evacuated or condensing cousins.
+One of the main arguments of the manufacturers of heat pump dryers is the energy savings they offer compared to their evacuated or condensing cousins.

-To be totally transparent, I've taken the 10 best-selling heat pump tumble dryers, and compiled their annual energy consumption declared on the energy label.
+To be totally transparent, I took the 10 best-selling heat pump dryers and compiled their annual energy consumption declared on the energy label.

-The annual consumption in kWh/annum shown on the energy label is based on 160 standard drying cycles for cotton with full load and half load (average of the two).
-It also takes into account the appliance's standby consumption.
-This is a theoretical figure, as actual consumption depends very much on individual usage.
+The annual consumption in kWh/year indicated on the energy label is based on 160 standard drying cycles for cotton in full load and half load (average of both).
+This also takes into account the standby consumption of the appliance.
+This is a theoretical consumption, as the actual consumption depends very much on the usage of the appliance.

 HEAT PUMP CLOTHES DRYERAnnual consumption Kwh/annum